stashh-labs/stashh-docs/docs/help/set-fee-gas.md

 # Set Transaction Fee and Gas

 On Secret Network the Transaction Fee and Gas are separate concepts.
-Changing the

 ## Transaction Fee